immersive-web/webxr-ar-module/explainer.md

   if (vrSession) {
     let pose = vrSession.getDisplayPose(frameOfRef);

-    // Is it a presenting session?
-If so draw the scene in stereo if (vrSession.createParameters.present) {
+    // Is it an exclusive session?
+If so draw the scene in stereo if (vrSession.createParameters.exclusive) {
       // Draw the left eye's view of the scene to the left half of the canvas. gl.viewport(0, 0, glCanvas.width * 0.5, glCanvas.height);
       drawScene(pose.leftProjectionMatrix, pose.leftViewMatrix);